bioinformaticsdotca/Metagenomics_2018/integrated_assignment_p1.md

 The MinPath map file we're using is at ```/usr/local/picrust2/MinPath/ec2metacyc_picrust_prokaryotic.txt```.
 What should be the input?

-**Question 6: How many species in sample iGEM-4 is predicted to contain to the '12DICHLORETHDEG' pathway?**
+**Question 6: How many species in sample iGEM-4 is predicted to contribute to the '12DICHLORETHDEG' pathway?**

 Congratulations, you've just analyzed your own 16S sequence data!